robertkeizer/nomad/README.md

 # Issues / next steps
 - have [deploy] wait for service to be up and marked healthy??
-- ACME / `certmanager` for let's encrypt / https, etc.
-  - basic https works now if the certs are managed independently (and passed into fabio)

 ## Revisit in future if ever desired again
 ```yml